The payroll costs of all staff, full or part-time, who work on the project, and whose time can be supported by a full audit trail may be included.

 Full details of how to input the Norway-based co-investigator costs are available on the funding opportunity page: collaborate with researchers in Norway.

 UKRI is implementing a standard method for inputting overseas costs on the Je-S system from 1 July 2021.
-This will enhance UKRI’s ability to report on overseas funding to BEIS, the Organisation for Economic Development (OECD), HMG and other government departments.
+This will enhance UKRI’s ability to report on overseas funding to DSIT, the Organisation for Economic Development (OECD), HMG and other government departments.

 It includes all costs incurred by non-UK organisations, including staff salaries, travel and subsistence, other directly incurred costs, equipment and overheads.